PMO fielded complaints from worried, frustrated Canadians during hunt for B.C. homicide suspects

 Was RCMP mishandling case in search for B.C. fugitives and why so little information since, emails ask

-Canadians from coast to coast wrote to the Prime Minister's Office during the hunt for the country's two most wanted men this summer, some expressing outrage with how the search for Bryer Schmegelsky and Kam McLeod was handled.
+Some Canadians wrote to the Prime Minister's Office during the hunt for the country's two most wanted men this summer to express frustration with how they thought the search for Bryer Schmegelsky and Kam McLeod was being handled.

 And more than a month after the bodies of the two men were found, a former RCMP deputy commissioner says there are still unanswered questions about the case.

-CBC News filed an Access to Information request with the federal government for internal communications relating to how the manhunt was handled by RCMP.
+CBC News filed an Access to Information request with the federal government for internal communications regarding the manhunt.

-"Heads at the RCMP should roll, Goodale should be fired," the voter said, adding they thought this would become an election issue.
+"Heads at the RCMP should roll, Goodale should be fired," the voter said.

 Since the bodies of McLeod and Schmegelsky were discovered on Aug.
 7, RCMP have said little about the investigation, and have not indicated any possible motive for the killings in which the two men were suspects.